SuperOffice/typescript-for-superoffice/docs/online-architecture.md

-# CRMScript 2.0 Online Architecture
+# `TypeScript for SuperOffice` Online Architecture

 This document describes the architecture of the CRMScript 2.0 online environment.
 It is intended for developers who want to understand how the online environment works.